 Related post: Special gift ideas for family living overseas.

-Now my children have grown they are embarking on journeys of their own and embracing the flying, the travel.
-Choosing to fly long distance and realising the challenges it can have.
+Now my children have grown, they are embarking on journeys of their own and embracing the flying, the travel.
+Choosing to fly long distances they now realise for themselves the challenges long haul fights can have.

-Whether you are flying with a baby, with a toddler or with older children, hopeful these 7 tips on flying long haul are helpful.
+Whether you are flying with a baby, with a toddler or with older children, hopefully, these 7 tips on flying long haul are helpful.

 - Schedule flight times